alexrudy/postalicious/readme.txt

 * Logs all the activity so that you know what Postalicious did and when.

 == Version History ==

+= Version 2.8 =

+* Postalicious now uses the bundled SimplePie version when available.
+* Some people where having problems with Postalicious being unable to fetch the delicious feeds, unfortunately there's not much I can do about it since it's caused by a change in the delicious's server configuration.
+A workaround is to route the delicious RSS feed through some service such as Feedburner.
+To enable this functionality, I've changed delicious to be a URL service.

 = Version 2.7rc1 =